nandemonogatari/QuickView-3.0/README.md

   NoTaskbarTitle - Set '1' to hide taskbar button.
   DisableMinimize - Set '1' to disable minimize button on titlebar.
   Transparency - Set '1' to enable transparent Window.
+  Pin - Set '1' to make window unmovable (can be disabled afterwards in menu)
 ```

 The way the transparency works is it searches for #010000 pixels and makes those transparent (transparent PNG regions included), so basically you can just color what you want to be transparent with #010000 (has to be #010000).